virgili0/Virgilio/README.md

 Every source listed here is free or open source.

-My biggest interest is Data Science since I tried to predict the fall of Jerusalem, but you know, at that time we didn't have so much computational power!
+My biggest interest is Data Science since I tried to predict the fall of Rome, but you know, at that time we didn't have so much computational power!

 ## What Can You Find Here?